-- sustains a high level of performance, - demonstrates leadership and success in contributing toward Viasat's achievement of key business and financial objectives, - · contributes significantly to the development and execution of Viasat's long-term strategy, - has a proven ability to help create stockholder value, and - · possesses highly developed skills and abilities critical to Viasat's success.
+- sustains a high level of performance, - demonstrates leadership and success in contributing toward Viasat's achievement of key business and financial objectives, - contributes significantly to the development and execution of Viasat's long-term strategy, - has a proven ability to help create stockholder value, and - possesses highly developed skills and abilities critical to Viasat's success.

-In assessing individual executive performance and contributions for fiscal year 2021 base salary determination purposes, the Committee considered the individual contributions toward the achievement of key strategic objectives, such as continued strong revenue and net income, record Adjusted EBITDA, the continued advancement of our next-generation, high-capacity ViaSat-3 satellite program, including strategic positioning efforts in key geographies that will be covered by ViaSat-3 satellites; our continued disruption of the in-flight connectivity, or IFC, market, including growing aircraft in service and average revenue per aircraft; our continued growth in the Government Systems segment; and the receipt of multiple awards related to workplace culture, innovation and social good.
-After thoughtful discussion and in consideration of the impact of the COVID-19 pandemic on the global business environment, the Committee determined to delay base salary adjustments for our executive officers that would have normally become effective at the start of fiscal year 2021.
-With the sole exception of Mr. Baldridge, no executive officer received a base salary increase during fiscal year 2021.
-In recognition of his appointment as President and Chief Executive Officer, Mr. Baldridge received a base salary increase that was effective in November 2020.
-The following table sets forth the base salaries for fiscal years 2020 and 2021 for each of our Named Executive Officers.
+In assessing individual executive performance and contributions for fiscal year 2023 base salary determination purposes, the Committee considered the individual contributions toward the achievement of financial, critical non-financial, operational and strategic business objectives, such as record revenue and awards; the continued advancement of our next-generation, high-capacity ViaSat-3 satellite program, including strategic positioning efforts in key geographies that will be covered by ViaSat-3 satellites; continued progress on our acquisition of Inmarsat; and the closing of the strategic Link-16 TDL Sale for approximately \$1.9 billion.
+The following table sets forth the base salaries for fiscal years 2022 and 2023 for each of our Named Executive Officers.

-Fiscal Year End 2020 and Fiscal Year End 2021 Base Salary
+Fiscal Year End 2022 and Fiscal Year End 2023 Base Salary

-Fiscal Year End 2020 Fiscal Year End 2021

-Executive Base Salary (\$) Base Salary (\$) Increase (%)
+Executive Fiscal Year End 2022 Base Salary (\$) Fiscal Year End 2023 Base Salary (\$) Percentage Increase (%)

-Richard Baldridge 1,100,000 1,300,000 18.2

-Mark Dankberg 1,300,000 1,300,000
+Mark Dankberg 1,300,000 1,365,000 5.0

+Richard Baldridge (1) 1,300,000 1,365,000 5.0

-Shawn Duffy 575,000 575,000
+Shawn Duffy 600,000 630,000 5.0

-James Dodd 600,000 600,000

-Ken Peterman 750,000 750,000
+Kevin Harkenrider 700,000 750,000 7.1

-Mark Miller 550,000 550,000
+Mark Miller 575,000 600,000 4.3

+Craig Miller (2) 425,000 625,000 47.1